Bealby/lisa-fairfield/README.md

 - Further `Media Queries`were used to render images in index.html and bio.html to size the images correctly in diffrent devices as even though responsive were either too small or too large.

+- The `Forename`and `Surname` fields in `contact.html` became to
+  squashed on mobile devices.
+This was resolved by using the Bootstrap function of `d-none d-sm-block` and `d-block d-sm-none` and adding extra form fields to span the full length for the mobile.

 ## DEPLOYMENT